waitinfuture/emapreduce/intl.en-US/Cluster Planning and Configurations/Modify configurations/Expand disks.md

 ## Overview {#section_vmm_j0a_4ty .section}

-According to the version of EMR that you are using and the type of disks that you need to expand, choose one of the following method to expand disks:
+According to the version of EMR that you are using and the type of disks that you need to expand, choose one of the following methods to expand disks:

 -   Data disk
     -   EMR V3.11.0 and later: You can expand data disks in the EMR console.
-The current EMR console does not supporting shrinking data disks.
+The current EMR console does not support shrinking data disks.
-    -   EMR V3.11.0 and earlier: You can expand data disks in the Elastic Compute Service \(ECS\) console.
+    -   Versions earlier than EMR V3.11.0: You can expand data disks in the Elastic Compute Service \(ECS\) console.
 -   System disk
     -   All EMR versions: You can expand the system disk in the ECS console.